Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: Left and right invariant weights

 \begin{proof} See Proposition~5.2 in \cite{VaRN}. \end{proof}

 In our case, we should consider the weights $\tilde{\varphi}$, $\tilde{\psi}$, and the commuting modular automorphism groups $(\tilde{\sigma}_t)$, $(\tilde{\sigma}'_t)$.
-The commutativity is a consequence of our (purely algebraic) quasi-invariance Assumption.
-See Proposition~\ref{sigmasigma'commute}\,(3).
-As Vaes's result (Proposition~\ref{vaesRN}) indicates, this assures us the existence of a suitable Radon--Nikodym derivative, justifying the term ``quasi-invariance''.
+The commutativity is a consequence of our (purely algebraic) quasi-invariance assumption.
+As Vaes's result (Proposition~\ref{vaesRN} above) indicates, this assures us the existence of a suitable Radon--Nikodym derivative between our left and right invariant weights, justifying the term ``quasi-invariance''.
+Recall that in the theory of (classical) locally compact groupoids (see \cite{Renbook}, \cite{Patbook}), the existence of a Radon--Nikodym derivative between the left integral and the right integral is typically assumed as part of the definition, which is referred to as t he {\em quasi-invariance\/} condition.

+Note also the existence of a positive operator $\tilde{\delta}$ affiliated with $M$, and also an existence of another positive operator $\lambda$.
+We re-named Vaes's $\delta$ as $\tilde{\delta}$ here, to avoid confusion with our modular element $\delta$ at the ${}^*$-algebra level.
+But then, it seems reasonable to expect that the operator $\tilde{\delta}$ is closely related with the modular element $\delta$.
+See discussion below.
+As for $\lambda$, it seems to be a generalization of the ``scaling constant'' in the quantum group theory, but now no longer a scalar.
+In the rest of the subsection, we will attempt to make a connection between the operator $\tilde{\delta}$ and the modular element $\delta\in{\mathcal A}$.